 Damon Root is a senior editor of Reason magazine and Reason.com, where he writes about law, politics, and history.
 He is the author of Overruled: The Long War for Control of the U.S. Supreme Court (Palgrave Macmillan).

-Overruled has been widely praised by reviewers, who called it "sober, well-researched, and thoughtful" (Washington Monthly), "historically rich and elegantly written" (National Review), "excellent" (Forbes), "fun stuff and informative even for insiders" (The Wall Street Journal), "timely, important, and provocative" (The Florida Bar Journal), "a great addition to your personal bookshelf" (Law Library Journal), and "impressive...the most thorough account of the libertarian-conservative debate over judicial review" (The Washington Post).
+Overruled has been widely praised by reviewers, who called it "sober, well-researched, and thoughtful" (Washington Monthly), "historically rich and elegantly written" (National Review), "excellent" (Forbes), "fun stuff and informative even for insiders" (The Wall Street Journal), "timely, important, and provocative" (The Florida Bar Journal), "a great addition to your personal bookshelf" (Law Library Journal), and "impressive…a valuable guide to both the past and the potential future of these important issues" (The Washington Post).
 Senator Rand Paul hailed Overruled as a "must-read."
 Pulitzer prize-winning columnist George Will called Overruled "a wonderful book."

 Root is the winner of the 2015 Los Angeles Press Club Award for Best Political/Government Reporting and the winner of the 2011 R.C.
 Hoiles Prize for Journalism.